Electricity Laws and Incentives in Hawaii

 Utility / Private Incentives

-Electric Vehicle (EV) Charging Station Rebates – Hawaii Energy
+Electric Vehicle (EV) Charger Rebates – Hawaii Energy

-Hawaii Energy administers the EV Charging Station rebate program on behalf of the Hawaii Public Utilities Commission, which offers rebates to commercial entities, workplaces, and multifamily dwellings for the installation of Level 2 and direct current fast charging (DCFC) stations.
+Hawaii Energy administers the EV Charging Station rebate program on behalf of the Hawaii Public Utilities Commission, which offers rebates to commercial entities, workplaces, and multifamily housing for the installation of Level 2 and direct current (DC) fast chargers.
 Eligible applicants include individuals, non-profit organizations, private businesses, government entities, and homeowner associations or authorized entities on behalf of multifamily dwellings.
-Rebates are available for new and retrofitted EV charging stations and award amounts vary based on project type, charging station technology, and port count.
+Rebates are available for new and retrofitted EV chargers and award amounts vary based on project type, charging station technology, and port count.
 Rebates are awarded on a first-come, first-served basis while funding lasts.
 For more information, including program eligibility and requirements, see the Hawaii Energy EV Charging Station website.

 (Reference Hawaii Revised Statutes 243-3.5, 269-72 and 269-73)